yuxincs/MIPS-CPU/README.md

   * The hex file can then be loaded into the ROM part of MIPS-CPU for it to execute

 ### ROMs for Storing Assembled Programs
-MIPS-CPU uses 10 bits for address space, meaning a total of 1KiB ROM space for storing assembled.
+MIPS-CPU uses 10-bit address space for ROMs.
 Some special programs, e.g., exception service programs, require a pre-determined fixed  address and PC will be set to this address to call service programs when exceptions happen.
-Therefore, the 1KiB ROM is implemented via two two 512B ROMs, where the most significant bit of the address will be used to switch between the two ROMs.
+Therefore, 10-bit address space ROM is implemented via two ROMs with 9-bit address widths, where the most significant bit of the address will be used to switch between the two ROMs.
 The second ROM (with a start address `0x00000800`) then serves the purpose for loading / storing special service programs and cannot be mixed with normal programs.
 This design makes it really easy to load normal and special service programs in MIPS-CPU.